Connect Greater Newport

 Our team performed data analysis, research, and interviews.
 We then worked with the Steering Committee to develop a strategic plan focused on: adding capacity for local economic development; marketing the region’s business opportunities; retaining and attracting talent; and supporting and leveraging existing industries.

 Connect Greater Newport was launched in 2018.
 We began the process with a traditional business calling program as our highest priority; through that work and our other involvement in the region, workforce housing emerged as a key barrier to economic success.
 Addressing this challenge spurred the creation of new partnerships and creative strategies, including a regional housing symposium.
-Broadband access, reliability, and affordability became another area of focus that we that we continue to work on in the region.
+Broadband access, reliability, and affordability became another area of focus that we continue to work on in the region.

 Economic Development Strategy